How to Stop Making Excuses and Get Results

 Excuses Feed Your Self-Doubt

 When you have doubts about your own ability to accomplish a goal, making excuses is a way to perpetuate that doubt and feed your own insecurities.
-You tell yourself not to bother applying for jobs because you may not be qualified, and then you further doubt your ability to achieve beyond your current position.
+You tell yourself not to bother applying for jobs because you may not be qualified.
+Then you further doubt your ability to achieve beyond your current position.
 You do not talk to new people because you fear they will not like you, reinforcing your loneliness and isolation.

 Self-doubt allows you to make excuses, which leads to a lack of action on your part, which reinforces your situation and leads to more self-doubt.
 While self-doubt will always be present in life, it is when you choose to ignore it and take chances that you are able to make changes and achieve new accomplishments.